Monsterwayne/monsterwayne_escrow_journal/Escrow_Programming_Comparison.md

 ## PaulX's Introduction to Solana Programming
 **Overview:**
-PaulX's guide is a good introductory resource for beginners in Solana programming, focusing on basic escrow program development using Rust.
+PaulX's guide is a good introduction for beginners in Solana programming, focusing on basic escrow program development using Native Rust.
-You can also understand where the term "Chewing Glass"  comes from where you really need to write a lot of code to do one thing.
+You can also understand where the famous term "Chewing Glass" comes from where you really need to write a lot of code to do one simple thing end at the time, there was not a lot of documentation and ressources.
 In native Rust programming, deserialization of account data requires manual handling.
 Developers need to explicitly define the data structure and write code for serialization and deserialization.
 This process, while offering fine-grained control, can be error-prone and time-consuming.

 **Key Features:**